battermann/pureapp/README.md

 `io` takes a `Model` and returns an `IO[Msg]`.
 Additionally you can pass immutable, pure values of type `Cmd` that represent commands to perform other side effects than printing and reading.

-The internal pureapp implementation will feed the message inside the `IO` value that is returned back into the `update` function.
-But this is hidden from the user and we do not have to worry about this.
+The internal pureapp implementation will feed the message inside the `IO` value back into the `update` function.
+However, this is hidden from the user and we do not have to worry about this.

 ## termination